TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 So far, the above would throw, since we have not made a DbContext available.

-**Provide** a DbContext from the orchestrating layer, which eventually calls down into the data access layer (directly or indirectly):
+**Provide** a DbContext from the orchestrating layer (which eventually calls down into the persistence layer, directly or indirectly):

 ```cs
 public class MyApplicationService